Citadel Workstation

-Why switch to security keys for computer logins
+Why use security keys for computer logins

-Why switch
+Why 0pass

 An app for smooth enrollment

-The 0pass App gives an easy enrollment flow for every employee—whether they’re in HR or engineering.
+0pass App gives an easy enrollment flow for every employee—whether they’re in HR or engineering.
 The App runs on Mac, Windows, and Linux, tying the key to the account and a corporate chain of trust.
 Just a few clicks and it’s ready to use.

 Integrates with OS subsystems